microweber/microweber-docs/guides/modules_crud.md

 $config['tables'] = array(
     "testimonials" => array(
-        'id' => "int",
+        'id' => "integer",
         'name' => "text",
         'content' => "text",
         'read_more_url' => "text",
-        'created_at' => "datetime",
+        'created_at' => "dateTime",
-        'position' => "int"
+        'position' => "integer"
     )
 );
 ```

 On install of the module Microweber will make those tables in the database for you.
 If you open the database you will see the following SQL table created.
-If you need control of the database fields type, read more [here](sql-schema/guide.md "").
+If you need control of the database fields type, read more [here](http://laravel.com/docs/5.0/schema "").

 ![db_table](img/db_table_testimonials.png "")